jyrkioraskari/IFCtoLBD/README.md

   for properties, units, and geometry.
 - **Explore your building:** query the data with SPARQL, validate it with SHACL, and preview exported geometry in the desktop app.
-- **Connect building information** to asset records, products, sensors, and other datasets using the generated resource identifiers.
+- **Prepare building data for linking:** the generated LBD identifiers let you create links to asset records, products, sensors, and other datasets in your own applications.
+The converter does not create those external links for you.
 - **Automate your work** with the command-line converter, Python examples, or the Java library.
 - **Build your own tools and extensions** from the source: add mappings,